-Well, first and foremost it is because I loved those precious babies more than I could ever imagine.
-Additionally, I had never been a new parent before.
+Well, it's probably because I loved those precious babies more than I could ever imagine--AND I was a new and first-time parent.

-Anytime we do something new in life, there is a level of “unknown.”
-We have to learn as we go, and as the days and weeks pass, things begin to get more comfortable.
-As new parents, we are in charge of tiny humans that cannot speak to us to let us know when something is ok or not ok.
+When it comes to parenting, we have to learn as we go, and as the days and weeks pass, things become comfortable.
+As new parents, we are in charge of tiny humans that cannot speak to us to let us know when something is OK or not OK.
 We have to use our own judgement and get to know our babies.
 While preparing the perfect nursery and registry list seem like the most essential things when getting ready for the arrival of a little baby, perhaps one of the greatest things we can do is to take a few minutes to prepare ourselves with the practical information about caring for a newborn.

 As I learned from Dr. Orajiaka, one should use their elbow and/or wrist to test the temperature of the baby’s bath water because this skin most mimics the baby’s skin.
 The skin on your hands is not as sensitive to the water temperature.
-No wonder I was scared of bathing my newborn twins- simply put, everything was new to me!
+No wonder I was scared of bathing my newborn twins!

-In this discussion with pediatrician, Dr. Nkeiru Orajiaka we cover everything from bathing to baby proofing.
+In this discussion with pediatrician, Dr. Nkeiru Orajiaka we cover everything from bathing a newborn to baby proofing.

 For all of your questions as they come up during new parenthood, you can also check out Concierge Pediatrics' online program, Your Baby And You.
 Created by pediatrician, Dr. Kathrym, it includes 44 videos and audios and online resources on topics such as feeding, general health and newborn baby care.
 All topics you will need information on up to one year of age!